unimatrix2/guess-who-sampled/DevelopmentProcess.md

 ## Special Thanks to

-- My teachers and TAs involved in my learning experience that helped me get this far
+- My teachers and TAs from Ironhack involved in my learning experience that helped me get this far
 - Jussi Lind for developing [Heimer](https://github.com/juzzlin/Heimer), the Open Source mindmap tool I used to make these docs